netzmacht/html/readme.md

 ```

-Now you can output the whole element:
+Now one can output the whole element:

 ```php